nick-evangelopoulos/instacart-R/README.md

 # instacart-R
-R scripts for the Kaggle 2017 challenge: EDA, MB, SVD
+# R code for the Instacart Challenge by Nick Evangelopoulos (2019), nick.evangelopoulos66@gmail.com
+# Based on examples from Kaggle